Masters Tournament: Trophies

 Winners also have their names engraved on the actual silver Masters trophy.
 The runner-up receives a silver medal, introduced in 1951.
 Beginning in 1978, a silver salver was added as an award for the runner-up.

 In 1952, the Masters began presenting an award, known as the Silver Cup, to the lowest scoring amateur to make the cut.
 In 1954, they began presenting an amateur silver medal to the low amateur runner-up.

-The original trophy weighs over 130 pounds and sits on a four-foot-wide base.
-It resides permanently at Augusta National and depicts the clubhouse of the classic course.
-Winners instead receive a replica, which is significantly smaller, stands just 6.5 inches tall and weighs 20 pounds, which they get to keep.
-The champion and the runner-up both have their names engraved on the permanent trophy, solidifying themselves in golf history.
+The original trophy weighs over 130 lbs and sits on a 4 ft base.
+It resides permanently at Augusta National and depicts the clubhouse.
+Winners instead receive a replica, which is significantly smaller, stands just 6.5 inches tall, and weighs 20 lbs, which they get to keep.
+The champion and the runner-up both have their names engraved on the permanent trophy.

+There are several awards presented to players who perform exceptional feats during the tournament.
+The player who has the daily lowest score receives a crystal vase, while players who score a hole-in-one or a double eagle win a large crystal bowl.
+For each eagle a player makes, they receive a pair of crystal goblets.

 The Double Eagle trophy was introduced in 1967 when Bruce Devlin holed out for double eagle on number 8.
 He was only the second to do so, and the first in 32 years, following Gene Sarazen on hole 15 in 1935.
 The trophy is a large crystal bowl with "Masters Tournament" engraved around the top.

-Pre-tournament events

-In 2013, Augusta National partnered with the USGA and the PGA of America to establish Drive, Chip and Putt, a youth golf skills competition which was first held in 2014.
-The event was established as part of an effort to help promote the sport of golf among youth; the winners of local qualifiers in different age groups advance to the national finals, which have been held at Augusta National on the Sunday immediately preceding the Masters.
-The driving and chipping portions of the event are held on the course's practice range, and the putting portion has been played on the 18th hole.

-On April 4, 2018, prior to the 2018 tournament, new Augusta National chairman Fred Ridley announced that the club would host the Augusta National Women's Amateur beginning in 2019.
-The first two rounds will be held at the Champion's Retreat club in Evans, Georgia, with the final two rounds hosted by Augusta National (the final round will take place on the Saturday directly preceding the tournament).
-Ridley stated that holding such an event at Augusta National would have the "greatest impact" on women's golf.
-Although concerns were raised that the event would conflict with the LPGA Tour's ANA Inspiration (which has invited top amateur players to compete), Ridley stated that he had discussed the event with commissioner Mike Whan, and stated that he agreed on the notion that any move to bolster the prominence of women's golf would be a "win" for the LPGA over time.
-The winner of the Augusta National Women's Amateur is exempt from two women's golf majors.